sjlim-hub/datascience/README.md

 # datascience
-Coursework related to data science.
+Coursework, projects, and samples of work related to data science.